What the allegations against Herbster mean for the governor's race

 Scandal is never a good thing for a candidate, but it’s “particularly damaging” when it’s late-breaking, like this one, said Dona-Gene Barton, a University of Nebraska-Lincoln political science professor who has researched the lifespan of political scandals.
 The effects of scandals tend to fade pretty rapidly, she said, but it still takes time.

-Counties were able to start mailing early voting ballots for Nebraska’s primary last week.
+Counties were able to start mailing early voting ballots for Nebraska’s primary earlier this month.
 In-person early voting started Monday, and election day is May 10.

 “We got our October surprise,” political consultant and lobbyist Perre Neilan said.
 “This widens the path for Lindstrom and Pillen.”